 Ian Macara, Ph.D.

-Professor and Chair, Department of Cell & Developmental Biology
+Louise B. McGavock Professor and Chair of Cell and Developmental Biology

 Dept. of Cell and Developmental Biology

 465 21st Avenue S., U 3209 MRB III

 Nashville, TN 37232-8240

 Dr. Macara studies the development of the ducts that form breast tissue, and the mechanisms that can result in the initiation and spread of breast cancer.
 Most types of cancer arise from epithelial cells.
 These cells form many of the organs in the body, and arrange themselves into either sheets (such as the skin) or branching ducts (such as kidney, or mammary glands).